 \subsection{Learning-based Methods}

-Traditional algorithms suffer from specific limitations when applied to practical challenging tasks.
-Recent advances in deep learning have shown promising results of solving NP-hard combinatorial optimization problems \cite{Kurin2020,Fan2020,Barrett2020}.
-They demonstrate appealing advantages over traditional algorithms in terms of computational complexity and scalability.
+Traditional algorithms suffer from specific limitations when applied to challenging practical tasks.
+Recent advances in deep learning have shown promising results in solving NP-hard combinatorial optimization problems \cite{Kurin2020,Fan2020,Barrett2020,Wang2021,kou2023identify,jia2023srfa}.
+They demonstrate appealing advantages over traditional algorithms in terms of computational complexity and scalability \cite{Bengio2021}.

-Inspired by the concept of Graph Convolutional Networks (GCNs) \cite{Kipf2017,Chen2020,Bae2021}, \citeauthor{Yu2020} \shortcite{Yu2020} innovatively converted the CNP as a regression problem, and proposed an iterative method to rank nodes by using adjacency matrices of networks and GCNs. \citeauthor{Fan2020} \shortcite{Fan2020} proposed a generic and scalable Deep Reinforcement Learning (DRL) framework named FINDER to find key players via GraphSAGE \cite{Hamilton2017} in complex networks. \citeauthor{Kamarthi2020} \shortcite{Kamarthi2020} developed a Deep Q-Network (DQN)-based method called geometric-DQN to use structural properties of the available social networks to learn effective policies for the network discovery problem to maximize influence on undiscovered social networks. \citeauthor{Zhao2020} \shortcite{Zhao2020} designed a deep learning model called InfGCN to identify the most influential nodes in a complex network based on GCNs.
-Note that most of existing studies focus on identifying nodes in static networks.
-To predict critical nodes in temporal networks, \citeauthor{Yu2021} \shortcite{Yu2021} proposed a dynamic GCN by combining special GCN and a long short-term memory network.
-The above mentioned studies have greatly advance the field, but can they be further improved?
+Inspired by the application of graph convolutional networks (GCNs) \cite{Kipf2017,Chen2020,Jepsen2022,Luo2023}, Yu et al. \cite{Yu2020} converted the CNP as a regression problem, and proposed an iterative method to rank nodes by using adjacency matrices of networks and GCNs.
+Fan et al. \cite{Fan2020} proposed a generic and scalable deep reinforcement learning (DRL) framework named FINDER to find key players via GraphSAGE \cite{Hamilton2017} in complex networks.
+Kamarthi et al. \cite{Kamarthi2020} developed a deep Q-network (DQN)-based method called geometric-DQN to use structural properties of the available social networks to learn effective policies for the network discovery problem to maximize influence on undiscovered social networks.
+Zhao et al. \cite{Zhao2020} designed a deep learning model called InfGCN to identify the most influential nodes in a complex network based on GCNs.
+Note that most of the existing studies focus on identifying nodes in static networks.
+To predict critical nodes in temporal networks, Yu et al. \cite{Yu2023} proposed a dynamic GCN by combining a special GCN and a long short-term memory network.
+In addition, graph learning methods are widely used in related areas, like \cite{Yang2023}.
+The studies mentioned above have greatly advanced the field, but can they be further improved?
 This work aims to answer this question.